 When a member is reported missing, MedicAlert Foundation is here to respond immediately.
-The MedicAlert + Safe Return program is designed to provide wandering assistance to seniors with Alzheimer’s.
-In addition to our wandering assistance service, MedicAlert + Safe Return membership includes a free Alzheimer’s medical ID with enrollment.
+The MedicAlert + Safe Return program is designed to provide wandering assistance and emergency response service to seniors with Alzheimer’s.
+In addition to our wandering and emergency response service, MedicAlert + Safe Return membership includes a free Alzheimer’s medical ID with enrollment.

 Emergency responders and medical professionals are trained to recognize MedicAlert medical IDs.

 Millions of Americans live with the constant suffering of Post-Traumatic Stress Disorder.
 This illness can be profoundly challenging for families of those suffering to cope with and accept.